cschreib/kmos-scripts/README.md

 3) This will print the list of the IFUs "ARMx" (where "x" is the IFU ID) and the corresponding targets.
 From there, identify the name of your helper targets.
 You may have to repeat the above command for another OB, if you have multiple target lists.

-4) Now copy the attached phy++ program "extract_ifu.cpp" into the working directory and compile it:
+4) Now copy the phy++ program "extract_ifu.cpp" into the working directory and compile it:
 ```bash
 cphy++ optimize extract_ifu.cpp
 ```

 This tool extracts the IFUs given their target name, since I couldn't find a way to do it with the pipeline.

-5) Then copy the attached "collapse_helpers.sh" script into the working directory, and open it with your text editor.
+5) Then copy the "collapse_helpers.sh" script into the working directory, and open it with your text editor.
 Make sure that: a) `GRATING` has the correct value, b) `HELPERS` contains the full list of the helper target names you want to reduce, with format "[name1,name2,name3,etc]" (no spaces!) and c) all your science OBs are listed into `SCIS`.

 6) Make it executable and run it:
 ```bash